robotics-upo/siar_packages/siar_driver/README.md

 * Computer to be located on the platform running Ubuntu Linux 14.04 and ROS Indigo.
 It has to be connected via USB to the SIAR control board.

 * An ArduIMU v3 IMU device.
-Note that this package depends on the package arduimu_v3, which can be retrieved in: https://github.com/robotics-upo/arduimu_v3.git.
+Note that this package depends on the package arduimu_v3.

 * (*Optional*): A wireless joystick or gamepad with at least 8 buttons and 1 axis compatible with ROS .
 The system has been tested with the *Logitech Wireless F710* gamepad.